REGISTRATION IN PERSON

 The Oncology Diagnostics and Treatment Card (DiLO), known as the Oncology Card, is a special referral issued by primary care physicians or specialists from specialist clinics.

-A patient who receives an oncology card should report to the Reception Desk in the building of the Center Polyclinic in order to make an appointment at the clinic.
+A patient who receives an oncology card should should call the Call Center or report to the Reception Desk in the building of the Center Polyclinic in order to make an appointment at the clinic.

 After a tumour is diagnosed, the oncological treatment process begins in accordance with the principles of current medical knowledge.
 Follow-up visits after treatment are performed in accordance with the current guidelines of the Oncology Centre.

 The Oncology Centre in Bydgoszcz conducts diagnostics and treatment of the following malignant neoplasms:

 - breast cancer – the oncology clinic in the field of breast cancer or the breast disease clinic,

 - tumours of female genital organs – gynaecological oncology clinic,

 - lung and chest cancer – thoracic surgery clinic

 - other diseases of the respiratory system – pulmonary clinic